The Promise (Justified): Critical reviews

 Jeff Jensen of Entertainment Weekly wrote, "Justified departs as that rare series that succeeds as saga, as a cohesive, thematically clear whole.
 Going into the finale, I worried that Justified had left way too many story lines for the show to wrap up in satisfying fashion.
 And yet, Yost, his fellow writers, director Adam Arkin and the cast managed to do everything they needed to do and then some, making every scene and every beat count for something, every moment of important getting exactly the amount of time it needed, no more, no less.
 There were curious compressions, but the quality of everything else made the clunk easy to ignore."
 Matt Zoller Seitz of Vulture gave the episode a perfect 5 star rating out of 5 and wrote, "What we did see was spare, concrete, and direct — basically an extended climax, a muffled detonation of a fuse that had been burning all season long.
 The end might be the best cut to black since the end of The Sopranos, though of course the artistic intent could not be more different.
 We saw what happened, we know what it meant, now it's all over."
-Emily VanDerWerff of Vox wrote, "The most remarkable thing about the series finale of FX's Justified, which first aired Tuesday, April 14, is how it functions as both a capper for a six-season story and an almost perfect mirror of the show's very first episode."
+Emily St. James of Vox wrote, "The most remarkable thing about the series finale of FX's Justified, which first aired Tuesday, April 14, is how it functions as both a capper for a six-season story and an almost perfect mirror of the show's very first episode."

 Tim Goodman of The Hollywood Reporter wrote, "That finale should be considered a high point of the series (along with the masterful second season), because all endings on television are difficult and more so when you've got a protagonist/antagonist situation where both characters are, in some way, equally beloved by the audience.
 In the end, Justified won't sit in the pantheon of shows like The Wire, The Sopranos, Mad Men or Breaking Bad, but somewhere high on the tier below.
 However, Raylan and Boyd will certainly take their place with the best of any of the characters from those other shows.
 And that's a mighty accomplishment."
 Brian Lowry of Variety wrote, "The finale stayed true to the program's modern-cowboy ethos as well as the heady mixture of drama, comedy and tension that has always defined the dynamics among its key players."
 Maureen Ryan of The Huffington Post wrote, "Episodes of the show regularly had what felt like abrupt endings, but maybe that's because the show was really at its best when it was simply hanging out with its characters.
 There was an expansive, relaxed quality to Justified, a show that liked to simply spend time with its characters and listen to them talk.
 What pleasure we got from those hours spent with these men and women for six seasons."